-The Tourist Development Tax (also referred to as tourist tax, bed tax or resort tax) is a 5% charge on the revenue from rentals of six months or less.
+The Tourist Development Tax (also referred to as tourist tax, bed tax or resort tax) is a 6% charge on the revenue from rentals of six months or less.
+(The tax increased to 6% on 10/1/2022.)
 This tax is in addition to the state sales tax (7% in Sarasota County).
 The state sales tax is sent to the Florida Department of Revenue.
 The local Tourist Development Tax is sent to the Sarasota County Tax Collector.

 Tourist tax is to be paid on the rent and other fees included in the rent such as: accidental damage insurance, cleaning fees, roll away bed fees, pet fees, and utility fees.
 If you have questions about what is taxable, contact us.

 The Sarasota County Tourist Development Council, which is appointed by the Board of County Commissioners, is a county-wide advisory council that recommends tourism policy to the Board and oversees the use of revenue pursuant to Florida law.
 In Sarasota County, tourist tax revenues are used for promotion, beach maintenance and re-nourishment, the arts, the sports stadium and the Suncoast Aquatic Nature Center.
 To view current and historical data on revenue collections and annual collection information about the tourist development tax, view the Annual Report.